Content Personalisation

 3. Persona-Based

-Another way of personalising content is to find proper buyer personas that match your business or website.
+Another way to personalise content is to find buyer personas that match your business or website.
 You can gather valuable data from store purchase history, user navigation, and market studies.
 You can also analyse social networks and conduct customer surveys to learn more about your users’ needs, problems, and expectations.

 This user and customer data come in handy to create unique and valuable content and campaigns that speak to the audience.
 Remember that the content should ensure to address how the product or service would meet a user’s needs to create a stronger relationship.